ngjamesng/sandra_the_sensor_bot/README.md

 ```
 sudo apt-get install <MISSING_PACKAGE_HERE>
 ```
 You will also need to sign up for a Twitter Developer Account.
 Please see the instructions to get a [Twitter Developer Account](https://developer.twitter.com/en).
-Once you have an account, in the home directory of the repot, run the following: `touch .env` and then open the .env file.
+Once you have an account, in the home directory of the repository, run the following: `touch .env` and then open the .env file.
 Paste the following in here:

 ```
 # API key, Secret Key, and Bearer Token from Twitter